 Make Sure You Take A Tour of the Culinary School Kitchen

-When you’re narrowing down your list of culinary school options, one of the first things anyone will tell you is to visit each campus to decide which one is right for you.
+When narrowing down your list of culinary school options, one of the first things anyone will tell you is to visit each campus and decide which one feels right for you.

-You can tell a lot about an educational facility by how much they welcome your visit and how open they are to show you the ropes; the best schools offer tours, allow you to sit in on classes, invite you to take a look at the inside of the housing facilities (if they have them), and, most importantly, welcome you to see the kitchens.
+You can learn a lot about a school by how warmly they welcome your visit and how open they are to showing you around.
+The best schools offer tours, let you sit in on classes, invite you to check out their housing facilities (if available), and, most importantly, welcome you to explore the kitchens.

-No matter where you go to culinary school, the majority of your time will be spent in the kitchens.
-Culinary programs are hands-on learning experiences, and many schools even lecture in the kitchen, allowing students to sit at their stations and practice as the instructor lectures.
+No matter where you attend culinary school, you’ll spend most of your time in the kitchens.
+Culinary programs focus on hands-on learning, and many schools even hold lectures in the kitchen, allowing students to sit at their stations and practice as the instructor teaches.

-Because so much of your time will be spent in the kitchen, it should be the first place you visit on a campus tour, and it should be what sways the largest part of your decision-making process.
-Things to look for include:
+Since so much of your time will be spent in the kitchen, it should be the first stop on your campus tour and play a significant role in your decision-making process.
+When you visit, look for:

 Clean and Spacious Workstations